Printed from: http://braemoor.co.uk/crolles/vocab.shtml on 11 Dec 2023

 French Caving Terms

-This is a list of French terms often found in route guides and on surveys, together with their translation.
+This is a list of French terms often found in route guides, and on rigging topos and surveys, together with their translation.
 Don't forget that words also take meaning from the context in which they are used.
-I would like to thank Gilbert Bohec and Dagobert L'Ecluse for looking over the list, and for their comments and suggestions, and to Martin Barnicott for his suggestions.
+I would like to thank Gilbert Bohec and Dagobert L'Ecluse for looking over the list, and for their comments and suggestions, and Martin Barnicott for his suggestions.
 Other comments are also welcome.

 A